zukunft/zukunft.com/docs/llm/frontend.md

 A new `object_pages/<name>.html` fragment that reorders between runs is the signal that a sort is missing.

+## A page never fills the screen — the messages below it must stay visible

+The user messages are rendered **below the view** (`<!--usr_msg-->` in the page skeleton), so a page that fills the whole screen hides them: the user acts, the page reports the result, and the report is one scroll below the fold where nobody looks.
+A page must therefore stay short enough that the message area is visible without scrolling.

+The consequence for every list renderer: **each list is limited on its own**, not only the page as a whole.

+- A limit applies **per group**, not just to the ungrouped rest.
+A grouped list (`value_list::list_most_relevant`: time groups, phrase groups, then the rest by impact) shortens every single group with its own `… and n more`, because one phrase with a hundred values would otherwise fill the screen even though the final section is limited. `group_block()` is the pattern to copy.
+- The limit is the configured one (`config.yaml`, see the section above), never a literal, so an admin can tune how much a page shows.
+- The same holds for a new list component: if it can grow with the data, it needs a limit and a tail, even when it sits next to lists that already have one.

+When you add or change a page renderer, ask what the page looks like for the object with the *most* data, not for the test fixture.

 ## Short, more and all — the three versions of a list

 Every list a page shows exists in three versions.
 Which one is rendered depends